prolic/HumusAmqp/docs/articles/getting_started.rst

 1) The PHP Extension (php-amqp) is the fastest one, we strongly recommend using 1.7.1 or building yourself from master to be able to use all features.

-There is currently a bug in PhpAmqpLib, see: https://github.com/php-amqplib/php-amqplib/pull/399 As long as this is not merged and release, you have to manually apply the patch, sorry!
+There is currently a bug in PhpAmqpLib, see `this pull-request <https://github.com/php-amqplib/php-amqplib/pull/399>`_.
+As long as this is not merged and release, you have to manually apply the patch, sorry!

 You can do this from the command-line with:

 `sed -i '/$message = $this->get_and_unset_message($delivery_tag);/a \ \ \ \ \ \ \ \ \ \ \ \ $message->delivery_info["delivery_tag"] = $delivery_tag;' vendor/php-amqplib/php-amqplib/PhpAmqpLib/Channel/AMQPChannel.php`

-2) When using php-amqplib as driver, it's worth point out, that a StreamConnection (same goes for SSLConnection) does not have the possibility to timeout.
+2) When using php-amqplib as driver, it's worth pointing out, that a StreamConnection (same goes for SSLConnection) does not have the possibility to timeout.
 If you want to let the consumer timeout, when no more messages are received, you should use the SocketConnection instead (assuming you don't need an SSL connection).